iOffice/ioffice.github.io/api/endpoints/room.md

 ### List of all Rooms [GET]

+Note: `floorId` and `buildingId` may be used in tandem but `floorId` will always take preference (i.e. a mismatched buildingId/floorId will not result in an error).

 + Parameters
     + includeReservable (optional, boolean, `true`) ...
 If true, query will include reservable rooms
     + includeNonReservable (optional, boolean, `false`) ...
 If true, query will include non-reservable rooms